andersenbel/laravel-hotel-booking/README.md

     http://localhost:8080/

-If you want to install the application without a docker, do not forget to start the migration of the database:
+Do not forget to start the migration of the database and populate it from `rooms.sql`:

     docker-compose exec app php artisan migrate